airladon/ThisIGet/src/content/Math/Geometry_1/Isosceles/discover/simple/content.md

 **Therefore all isosceles triangles have two equal sides and two equal angles opposite the equal sides.**

-A more descriptive explanation of this can be found in this lesson's [Explanation](/content/Math/Geometry_1/Isosceles/explanation/base?page=4)
+A more descriptive explanation of this can be found in this topic's [Explanation](/content/Math/Geometry_1/Isosceles/explanation/base?page=4)

 </hintLow><div></div>